Colonoscopy Procedure

 • The rate of detecting Adenomas which are generally benign or noncancerous tumour but carry the potential to become adenocarcinomas which are malignant or cancerous.

-Where does Pantai Hospital Kuala Lumpur stand
+How does Pantai Hospital Kuala Lumpur compare to international benchmarks?

 Click to know more!